Acott History, Family Crest & Coats of Arms

 Acott Spelling Variations

 Acott has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Spelling variants included: A'Court, Court, Courte, Couert, Covert, Courtie, Courts and many more.

 Early Notables of the Acott family (pre 1700)

-More information is included under the topic Early Acott Notables in all our PDF Extended History products and printed products wherever possible.
+Another 34 words (2 lines of text) are included under the topic Early Acott Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Acott family to Ireland